Published: 25 March 2021

-The Swedish electoral system is based upon general and equal voting rights and the concept that elections should be free, confidential, and direct.
+The Swedish electoral system is based on universal and equal suffrage and free, confidential, and direct elections.

 The electoral system is proportional.
-This means that the numbers of mandates that parties receive, for example in the parliament, by and large are the same as the number of votes that the party has received.
+This means that the number of seats allocated to parties, for example in the Riksdag, by and large are the same as the parties’ share of votes received.

-Elections for parliamentary, municipal and county council delegates are held the second Sunday in September, every fourth year
+Elections to the Riksdag, municipal and region assemblies are held on the second Sunday in September, every fourth year.

-The election to the European Parliament is held some time during April–June every fifth year.
+Elections to the European Parliament are held at some point during April–June every fifth year.

 The election is conducted in accordance with each respective EU Member State’s national election laws In Sweden, elections are always held on a Sunday.